kermit4/cjp2p-rust/README.md

 - chat UX
 - general UX .. for devs though ..DX
 - less latency on the broadcast.html .. rewriting blocks should work fine, i think the problem was that they werent aligned before ..they need to modify in place node side
-- steer users to group_chat, fade out old chat
+- on status page steer users to group_chat, fade out old chat
 - try to get github workflows to use make some?